 Yes.
 When you upgrade, Crowdpurr gives you 30 days to learn, set up, practice, and execute your interactive Experiences.
 You will only be charged once when you upgrade unless you set your Premium Plan to Automatically Renew.
 If you no longer wish to be charged, you simply need to downgrade your plan before your current thirty-day license period ends.

 You cannot purchase or upgrade to any Premium Plan for less than a thirty-day period.
 For more information check out the article How Does Crowdpurr's Subscription Billing Work?

-Yes, all of your experiences, results, and data are saved securely in our cloud.
+Yes, all of your Experiences, results, and data are saved securely in our cloud.
 You can downgrade for as long as you like and later re-upgrade when you need to use one of the Premium Plans again.
 For more information check out the article How Does Crowdpurr's Subscription Billing Work?

 Yes, we can invoice you and you may pay by your chosen payment method.
 But we require that you upgrade to a Yearly Plan.
-For more information check out the article Requesting Invoices from Crowdpurr.
+For more information check out the article Downloading Invoices from Crowdpurr.

 Yes!
 Crowdpurr respects the service that non-profit/charitable organizations provide.
 Organizations that hold a valid charitable status with either the IRS (United States) or a local tax service/charity commission qualify for the discount.